aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/opensearch-sink.md

 ## Create daily OpenSearch indices

-You might need to create a new OpenSearch index on daily basis to store the Apache Kafka messages.
+You might need to create an OpenSearch index on daily basis to store the Apache Kafka messages.
 Adding the following `TimestampRouter` transformation in the connector properties file provides a way to define the index name as concatenation of the topic name and message date.